dsccommunity/ActiveDirectoryCSDsc/README.md

 ### Unreleased

-* Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey.
+- Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey.
-* Changed AppVeyor.yml to use default image.
+- Changed AppVeyor.yml to use default image.
-* xAdcsCertificateAuthority:
+- xAdcsCertificateAuthority:
-  * Change property format in Readme.md to be standard layout.
+  - Change property format in Readme.md to be standard layout.
-  * Converted style to meet HQRM guidelines.
+  - Converted style to meet HQRM guidelines.
-  * Added verbose logging support.
+  - Added verbose logging support.
-  * Added string localization.
+  - Added string localization.
-  * Fixed Get-TargetResource by removing IsCA and changing Ensure to return whether or not CA is installed.
+  - Fixed Get-TargetResource by removing IsCA and changing Ensure to return whether or not CA is installed.
-  * Added unit tests.
+  - Added unit tests.
+  - Updated parameter format to meet HQRM guidelines.
-* xAdcsOnlineResponder:
+- xAdcsOnlineResponder:
-  * Change property format in Readme.md to be standard layout.
+  - Change property format in Readme.md to be standard layout.
-  * Added unit test header to be latest version.
+  - Added unit test header to be latest version.
-  * Added function help.
+  - Added function help.
+  - Updated parameter format to meet HQRM guidelines.
-* xAdcsWebEnrollment:
+- xAdcsWebEnrollment:
-  * Change property format in Readme.md to be standard layout.
+  - Change property format in Readme.md to be standard layout.
-  * Added unit test header to be latest version.
+  - Added unit test header to be latest version.
-  * Added function help.
+  - Added function help.
+  - Updated parameter format to meet HQRM guidelines.
-* Added CommonResourceHelper.psm1 (copied from xPSDesiredStateConfiguration).
+- Added CommonResourceHelper.psm1 (copied from xPSDesiredStateConfiguration).
-* Removed Technet Documentation HTML file from root folder.
+- Removed Technet Documentation HTML file from root folder.
-* Removed redundant code from AppVeyor.yml.
+- Removed redundant code from AppVeyor.yml.
+- Fix markdown violations in Readme.md.

 ### 1.0.0.0

-* Moved Examples folder into root.
+- Moved Examples folder into root.
-* Removed legacy xCertificateServices folder.
+- Removed legacy xCertificateServices folder.
-* Prevented Unit tests from Violating PSSA rules.
+- Prevented Unit tests from Violating PSSA rules.
-* MSFT_xAdcsWebEnrollment: Created unit tests based on v1.0 Test Template.
+- MSFT_xAdcsWebEnrollment: Created unit tests based on v1.0 Test Template.
                            Update to meet Style Guidelines and ensure consistency.
                            Updated to IsSingleInstance model. **Breaking change**
-* MSFT_xAdcsOnlineResponder: Update Unit tests to use v1.0 Test Template.
+- MSFT_xAdcsOnlineResponder: Update Unit tests to use v1.0 Test Template.
                              Unit tests can be run without AD CS installed.
                              Update to meet Style Guidelines and ensure consistency.
-* Usage of WinRm.exe replaced in Config-SetupActiveDirectory.ps1 example file with Set-WSManQuickConfig cmdlet.
+- Usage of WinRm.exe replaced in Config-SetupActiveDirectory.ps1 example file with Set-WSManQuickConfig cmdlet.

 ### 0.2.0.0

-* Added the following resources:
+- Added the following resources:
-    * MSFT_xADCSOnlineResponder resource to install the Online Responder service.
+  - MSFT_xADCSOnlineResponder resource to install the Online Responder service.
-*   Correction to xAdcsCertificationAuthority property title in Readme.md.
+- Correction to xAdcsCertificationAuthority property title in Readme.md.
-*   Addition of .gitignore to ensure DSCResource.Tests folder is committed.
+- Addition of .gitignore to ensure DSCResource.Tests folder is committed.
-*   Updated AppVeyor.yml to use WMF 5 build environment.
+- Updated AppVeyor.yml to use WMF 5 build environment.

 ### 0.1.0.0

-*   Initial release with the following resources
+- Initial release with the following resources
-    *   <span style="font-family:Calibri; font-size:medium">xAdcsCertificationAuthority and xAdcsWebEnrollment.</span>
+  - xAdcsCertificationAuthority and xAdcsWebEnrollment.

 ### Examples